binhchay1/apkafe/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 23.3 =
+= 23.7 =

-Release date: 2024-08-20
+Release date: 2024-10-22

-Yoast SEO 23.3 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/release-20-8-24).
+Yoast SEO 23.7 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/release-22-10-24).

+#### Enhancements

+* Removes the _keyphrase in slug_ assessment for static home pages.

+#### Bugfixes

+* Fixes a bug where a database error would occur when there were no public taxonomies available for indexing.
+* Fixes a bug where another plugin running the `exit()` function inside the `plugin_loaded` hook would result in a fatal error.
+Props to [menno-ll](https://github.com/menno-ll).

 #### Other

-* This release only contains non-user-facing maintenance changes.
+* Removes translation strings that are not meant for the Yoast SEO Free version from the plugin.
+* Resets the notice for search engines discouraged when changing Search engine visibility to visible.

-= 23.2 =
+= 23.6 =

-Release date: 2024-08-06
+Release date: 2024-10-08

-Yoast SEO 23.2 brings more enhancements and bugfixes.
-[Find more information about Yoast SEO 23.2 here](https://yoa.st/release-6-8-24).
+Yoast SEO 23.6 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/release-8-10-24).

 #### Enhancements

-* Excludes image captions from the _keyphrase in introduction_ assessment: image captions at the beginning of a post will not be treated as an introduction anymore.
+* Adds a filter to modify the sitemap's URL.
+Props to [ashujangra](https://github.com/ashujangra).
+* Improves the _transition words_ assessment for Turkish and English by expanding the relevant lists of transitions words.
+Props to [abulu](https://wordpress.org/support/users/abulu/).
+* Uses the full-sized counterpart when a resized first content image is used for Open Graph and X images.

 #### Bugfixes

+* Fixes a bug where the content analysis would error when removing an image caption in the default editor.
+* Fixes a bug where the link popover would be hidden when editing a post in tablet/mobile view.
+Props to [stokesman](https://github.com/stokesman).
-* Fixes a bug where the `wpseo_posts_for_related_keywords` filter would not work anymore since it was accidentally renamed.
+* Fixes a visual inconsistency where the descriptions of the disabled Premium policy settings would look enabled, when they are not enabled.

 #### Other

-* Deprecates the `Ai_Generate_Titles_And_Descriptions_Introduction_Upsell` class.
+* Sets the minimum supported WordPress version to 6.5.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).